-The movie was a critical success in Greece for the 2012-2013 season, remaining in theaters for more than 4 months and grossing $4.5 million at the box office.
+What If was a critical success in Greece for the 2012 to 2013 season, remaining in theaters for more than four months and grossing $4.5 million at the box office.
 It also screened at numerous international festivals.
-In 2013 and qualified for a Golden Globe nomination the “Best Foreign Movie” category, although never made the finals.
+In 2013, it qualified for a Golden Globe nomination for the “Best Foreign Movie” category, although it never made the finals.

 In 2015, Papakaliatis’ second feature film Worlds Apart, starring Academy Award winner J.K.
 Simmons, had its official theatrical release in Greece.
 The romance, set in Athens, focused on the relationship between foreigners and Greeks.
 The narrative played out against the tense societal backdrop of immigration and the devastating economic crisis that Greece faced at that moment.